 THORPE, WV (GARY NO. 4)

-Thorpe was the No. 4 mine and coke works for United States Coal and Coke Co. (the coal mining
+Thorpe was the No. 4 mine and coke works for United States Coal and Coke Co. (one of the coal mining

 History of coal mining.
 History of West Virginia.
 History of McDowell County West Virginia.
 History of Coal.
 Research history.